 Next, I’ll show you how to use the two plugins together.
 First, you need to set up both plugins individually.
-You can then follow the instructions to install the connector plugin and create a WooCommerce product table with AJAX filter widgets.
+You can then follow the instructions to install the connector plugin and create a WooCommerce product table with quick non-AJAX filter widgets.

 Step 1.
 Set up WooCommerce Product Table